-This is a huge benefit for those people who choose not to carry trekking poles, no matter how weird you are with your superhuman legs absorbing punishment I sometimes wish I was in that camp!
+This is a massive benefit for those who choose not to carry trekking poles, no matter how weird you are with your superhuman legs absorbing punishment.
+I sometimes wish I was in that camp!

 Additionally, a high ceiling allows you to sit up and chill inside your tent at the beginning or end of a day and if needed move around inside without feeling like it closes in on you.

-When you have a total rainout day where you would rather zero in the campground you have the interior space to enjoy the downtime with some muscle rolling.
+When you have a total rainout day where you would instead zero in the campground, you have the interior space to enjoy the downtime with some muscle rolling.

 A nice high ceiling makes it much simpler to change your clothing in the tent along with a much better experience in packing back up to leave in the morning.

-As I stated up in the trekking pole section above you will easily drop around 1 pound off the top by switching to a trekking pole tent from a freestanding model.
+As I stated up in the trekking pole section above you will quickly drop around 1 pound off the top by switching to a trekking pole tent from a freestanding model.

 Typically More Bulky to Carry

-Due to the poles, the tents can’t be broken down into smaller parts, typically being limited to the longest pole length, this can lead to issues with your backpack meaning a larger pack or more liters to fit upright.
+Due to the poles, the tents can’t be broken down into smaller parts, typically being limited to the longest pole length.
+This can lead to requiring more liters in your backpack to fit upright.

-When you try to roll up a double-wall tent and pack it away it can be bulkier also due in large part to the rainfly and inner mesh taking up space which can quickly add up to significant liter space inside the backpack.
+When you try to roll up a double-wall tent and pack it away it can be bulkier due in large part to the rainfly and inner mesh taking up space, which can quickly add up to significant liter space inside the backpack.

-This can be somewhat mitigated by deciding to carry the poles or other parts in an outside pocket freeing up some space internally though depending on the backpack or the hiker.
+This can be somewhat mitigated by carrying the poles or other parts in an outside pocket, freeing up some space internally though, depending on the backpack or the hiker.